Washing an RV may seem like a challenge, but it needs to look its best and stay protected on the road.

 Hence, when in doubt, you can always look up the owner’s manual for recommendations.

+To sluice off the loose dirt and grit, use a lot of water and then use a soft-bristled brush or buy car wash mitts and a non-abrasive cleaner.
 Use a washing product for fiberglass as it leaves a coat of wax behind.
-To sluice off the loose dirt and grit, use a lot of water and then use a soft-bristled brush or a wash mitt and a nonabrasive cleaner.

 but hang on, have you ever wondered if you can pressure wash an RV rubber roof?